Quality as an Algorithm: How I Evaluate Businesses

 3. Financial Solidity

-A high-quality company has a solid balance sheet.
-Concretely, this means: low debt relative to cash flow, adequate liquidity reserves, and no dependence on constant refinancing.
+A high-quality company has a solid balance sheet: low debt relative to cash flow, adequate liquidity reserves, and no dependence on continual refinancing.

 4. Growth Profile

-Growth alone is not a quality marker — profitable growth is.
-A company growing rapidly while burning capital creates no value.
-A company growing slowly while generating high margins and cash flows can be an excellent investment.
+Growth alone is not a marker of quality — profitable growth is.
+A company growing rapidly while burning capital creates no value, whereas a company growing slowly while generating high margins and strong cash flows can be an excellent investment.

-The relevant question is: Can the company grow without diluting its return on capital?
-The best companies achieve precisely this — they grow profitably because their business model is scalable.
+The relevant question is whether the company can grow without diluting its return on capital.
+The best companies achieve precisely this: they grow profitably because their business model is scalable.

 5. Management Quality

-The hardest dimension to quantify — yet decisive.
-Good management is characterized by: rational capital allocation, long-term orientation, transparency in communication, and the willingness to name uncomfortable truths.
+Management quality is the hardest dimension to quantify, yet it is decisive.
+Good management is characterized by rational capital allocation, a long-term orientation, transparent communication, and the willingness to state uncomfortable truths.

-I pay particular attention to capital allocation decisions over the last ten years.
+I pay particular attention to capital allocation decisions over the past ten years.
 How has management deployed free cash flow?
 Were acquisitions made at reasonable prices?
-Were share buybacks executed at the right time?
+Were share buybacks executed at sensible valuations?
 The capital allocation track record is the most reliable window into management quality.

 The Algorithm in Practice

-- Screening: Filter for ROIC above 15%, positive free cash flow, and revenue growth over 5 years.
+- Screening: Filter for ROIC above 15%, positive free cash flow, and sustained revenue growth over five years.

-- Moat analysis: Qualitative assessment of competitive advantage based on the four sources.
+- Moat analysis: Qualitatively assess the competitive advantage against the four sources described above.

-- Financial check: Debt levels, cash flow stability, margin development over 10 years.
+- Financial review: Examine debt levels, cash flow stability, and margin development over ten years.

 - Risk assessment: Identify the largest risk factors and estimate their probability.

 No single step provides the answer.
-The interplay of all five produces a differentiated picture that goes far beyond a simple buy/sell recommendation.
+The interplay of all five produces a differentiated picture that goes well beyond a simple buy or sell recommendation.

 Why Most Companies Fail the Test

 When this algorithm is applied rigorously, the vast majority of publicly listed companies fall through the filter.
-This is intentional.
-Quality investing means not buying many mediocre stocks, but few outstanding ones.
+That is intentional.
+Quality investing means owning not many mediocre stocks, but a few outstanding ones.

-Peter Lynch said that investors need only a few truly good ideas in their lifetime.
-That is true — but only if the selection is rigorous.
-The algorithm helps temper one's enthusiasm and maintain high quality standards.
+Peter Lynch observed that investors need only a handful of truly good ideas in a lifetime.
+That is true — but only if the selection process is rigorous.
+The algorithm helps temper enthusiasm and maintain high standards.

 The Limits of the Approach

-No framework is perfect.
-The approach described here has clear limitations:
+No framework is perfect, and this one has clear limitations:

 - It is backward-looking.
 Historical metrics do not guarantee future performance.

 - It favors established business models.
-Young companies in early growth phases often fall through the filter, even though they have the potential to become tomorrow's quality businesses.
+Young companies in early growth phases often fall through the filter, even when they have the potential to become tomorrow's quality businesses.

 - It requires judgment.
-The quantitative criteria provide a shortlist; the final decision remains qualitative.
+The quantitative criteria produce a shortlist; the final decision remains qualitative.

-Despite these limitations, a systematic approach consistently delivers better results than an unsystematic one.
-Not because it is always right, but because it reduces error rates and makes the process reproducible.
+Despite these limitations, a systematic approach consistently delivers better results than an unsystematic one — not because it is always right, but because it reduces the error rate and makes the process reproducible.

 FAQ